Hi everyone, we will be talking about Redis.

 What is Redis?

 Where do I use Redis?

-Redis is an open source NoSql (Not Only SQL) database that is becoming increasingly popular, keeping data as key value.
-Redis supports a lot of data types(Json, XML, etc.).
-Redis stores all data in memory or you can store data in a hard disk.
+Redis is an open-source NoSQL (Not Only SQL) database that is becoming increasingly popular, keeping data as a key value.
+Redis supports a lot of data types(JSON, XML, etc.).
+Redis stores all data in memory or you can store data on a hard disk.

-So What is NoSql database?
+So What is the NoSQL database?
 NoSql database is different from other relaSo What is NoSql database?
 NoSql database is different from other relational databases.
 There is no table, table to table link, transaction, nested query.